ksmandersen/CCollections/CCReport.md

 * error state. each instance of a data structure holds a state which indicates whether an error has occurred along with an error code or an error message.
 Developers will have to check to check the error state for each call.

 # Implementation [section-implementation]

+## cc_objects

+Our design goal with the item objects is to have them be very simple, yet quite extensible.
+We have some built in basic functionality, but the idea is that the user of the library can extend it with their own custom data types and functionalities.

+The objects does two things: first, it can serialize and de-serialize data; second, it can implement functions to run on the objects.
+For data serialization, we support three primitive data types: int, float and string (const char *).

+cc_object *number = cc_object_with_int(42);
+int in_val = cc_object_int_value(number);
+*Example of how to serialize an int to and from a cc_object*

+In addition to this, we have initializers for making custom data types with ether a pointer (void *) or a data block with a length.
+Since we are using garbage collection in the project, there is not need to specify, who "owns" a pointer (i.e. who is responsible for free'ing it), when saving a pointer in a cc_object.
+The pointer and data types can be used directly, and just contain whatever data type you want, but the preferred approach is that each custom data type in a project will have their own serialization and de-serialization to and from cc_objects, which will be implemented with the pointer or data type object.
+This is also why you have to specify a data string when creating a cc_object with a pointer or data block.
+The custom serialization function on a custom data type should have a type string, which is unique to that type, and set it on the cc_object when serializing.
+An example of a custom cc_object serialization function is the one from the cc_linked_list object:

+// cc_linked_list.h
+extern const char *const cc_linked_list_type;

+// cc_linked_list.c
+const char * const cc_linked_list_type = "cc_linked_list_type";

+cc_object *cc_linked_list_to_object(cc_linked_list *list) {
+  return cc_object_with_pointer(list, cc_linked_list_type);
+}

+cc_linked_list *cc_linked_list_from_object(cc_object *object) {
+  return cc_object_pointer_value(object);
+}

+*A note on naming: even though the build-in functions for creating cc_objects has the naming convention of cc_object_with_<type> and cc_object_<type>_value, custom data types should still follow the style guide and be prefixed with the object name*

+In this example we use the pointer type to save the linked list to a cc_object, since it's quite complex and a lot slower to serialize it to a block of data, and store a copy of it that way.
+The main difference between the pointer and data block types is that the pointer references the item, while the data block copies the item.
+Which one to use varies, and it is up to the writer of the specific data type to choose.
+Optionally both functions for making referenced and copied objects can be implemented.
+In this case, they should have a different data type string, since they will no longer be comparable.

+Apart from using the cc_objects for saving data, we can, as previously mentioned, implement functionality on top of them.
+An example of this is the built-in object comparators.
+The comparator functionality allows us to compare to cc_objects.
+To be able to compare objects, we need to have a comparator function for each data type.
+For this, we have the ``cc_object_register_comparator_for_type`` function, which takes a type string and a function pointer.
+When creating a custom cc_object type, you can implement a custom comparator function, and register it with this function.
+For comparing two cc_objects, you use the ``cc_object_compare`` function.
+This function will first compare the types of the two objects: if they're not the same type, we can already say that they're not equal.
+If they are, we will find the comparator function registered for that type, and return the result of that.
+The CC library comes with comparators for the built-in types already registered.

+This show how to implement dynamic functionality on top of the cc_objects.
+The point of doing it this way is that users of the library can create their own functionality like this, just as we do it internally.
+An example of custom functionality could be a cc_object to JSON function.
+If the user want this in his or her program, it's as easy as defining a function prototype, which will encode a cc_object to a JSON stirng, and write an implementation for each object type.
+This way, it would also work recursively: the implementation function for a list type would just need to call the JSON serialization function on all it's contained cc_objects.
+When implementing such custom functionality, one would need to write implementations for all object types in the CC library, as well as all custom data types.
+This works just like extensible classes in an object oriented language, except that it's in completely standard C code.